FREQUENTLY ASKED QUESTION

 Uniforms can cost anywhere from $45 -$130 depending on where you purchase them.
 There are online communities and eBay that often sell used uniforms for less than the local Scout Shop.

-Troop 1818 will provide your Scout with an official BSA handbook and epaulets.
+Troop 1818 will provide your Scout with epaulets when you join our Troop.

 Where and when does Troop 1818 meet?

 Troop 1818 attempts to meet two times a month for general meetings and once a month for an activity.
 Meetings usually occur on Sundays in the afternoon and early evenings at a local synagogue or the MJCCA.
 Activities can be anywhere from camping in the north Georgia mountains to sailing in the Florida keys.
 Meetings and activities are encouraged but not mandatory.